- Purchase the complete Expat Arrivals Spain Guide (PDF)

 Securing a job

-Whether someone is lucky enough to have secured a job from abroad or got an offer while travelling in Spain and flew back home to apply for a permit, expats will need an employment contract to obtain the required application forms for a work permit.
+Whether having secured a job from abroad or gotten an offer while travelling in Spain and flying back home to apply for a permit, expats will need an employment contract to obtain the required application forms for a work permit.
 The only exception is the Cuenta Propia.

 Once a job has been secured and a contract has been negotiated, the employer will request certain documents from the prospective employee and will submit a work-permit application to the Spanish Ministry of Labour (Ministerio de Trabajo y Asuntos Sociales) on their behalf.